Rudy Galindo: Personal life

 Galindo is the third child of Jess and Margaret Galindo.
 He had a brother, George, who was ten years older and who later died of AIDS.
 His sister Laura is five years older.
 He is of Mexican descent through his grandparents on his father's side.
 In 1996 he came out as gay in Christine Brennan's book Inside Edge: A Revealing Journey Into the Secret World of Figure Skating (ISBN 0-385-48607-3), which was published shortly before he won his national title that year.
 He is the first openly gay skating champion in the U.S. His autobiography Icebreaker (ISBN 0-671-00390-9), co-written with Eric Marcus, was published in 1997.

+In 1996, after winning the bronze medal at the Worlds Championships, Galindo served as Grand Marshall at a gay pride parade in Fort Lauderdale, Florida, was the starter for a gay pride race in New York City, and appeared on the cover of Out magazine.
+Kestnbaum states, about Galindo: "[He] proved that the American public could embrace a gay skater as a national sports hero".
+Kestnbaum also reports that other skaters were inspired by Galindo, especially Doug Mattis, who had competed at the U.S. Nationals and was a professional figure skater.

 Rudy was very close to his family, especially his father, who made many financial sacrifices to help his son's career.
 Rudy states in his autobiography, "Icebreaker" that his sister Laura often drove him to practice years before she was old enough to have a driver's license.
 Laura gave up her career in part to support Rudy.
 She acted as his coach during the 1996 championship season.

 In 2000, Galindo announced he was HIV positive.

 After residing a number of years in Reno, Nevada, Galindo moved back to San Jose, California in 2006.